satyajeett45/kaggle_satyajeet_1/README.md

 #### Applying Lemmatization:
 The lemmatize_text function is applied to the cleaned_text column in the DataFrame to further preprocess the text data.

+## steps for Word2Vec Model

+#### Train Word2Vec Model
+The Word2Vec model is trained on the cleaned_text column of the training dataset (data_train).

+#### Compute Average Word2Vec Vector
+A helper function calculates the average Word2Vec vector for each tokenized text input.

+#### Generate Features
+The average Word2Vec vector is computed for each entry in cleaned_text in both training and test datasets.

+#### Prepare Data for Machine Learning
+The feature vectors and target labels are extracted, and the data is split into training and test sets.